djsauble/card-commander/README.md

 * How much of this is reasonable to build in a year?
 Better to build something simple that works than something complex which doesn’t.
 * How hard is it to build an AI?
 Basic AI would be nice boost for gameplay/replayability.
 * Even in 2D, this game may require substantial art direction.
 Can we use procedural generation to offload some of the effort?
+* What platform should we develop for? (i.e. iOS is easier and more lucrative, but you have to have a Mac to write apps for it)